 - CSII is particularly useful for patients with recurrent hypoglycaemia, unpredictable lives, delayed meals or pre-breakfast hyperglycaemia.

 The insulin used in pumps may be soluble or a fast-acting analogue.
-Note that there have been 2 anecdotal case reports of insulin lispro precipitating in pumps: if users have unpredictable glucose fluctuations, they should consider changing to aspart or soluble insulin.
+Note that there have been two anecdotal case reports of insulin lispro precipitating in pumps: if users have unpredictable glucose fluctuations, they should consider changing to aspart or soluble insulin.

 Rapid-acting human insulin analogues

-- Those who wish to inject shortly before or immediately after meals (helpful for unpredictable meals or young children)
+- Those who wish to inject shortly before or immediately after meals (helpful for unpredictable meals or young children).

-- Those prone to hypoglycaemia between meals
+- Those prone to hypoglycaemia between meals.

-- Those prone to nocturnal hypoglycaemia
+- Those prone to nocturnal hypoglycaemia.

 Long-acting human insulin analogues

-National Institute for Clinical Excellence guidance for insulin glargineNICE has recommended that insulin glargine should be an option for patients with type 1 diabetes, and should be used when:
+NICE guidance for insulin glargineNICE has recommended that insulin glargine should be an option for patients with type 1 diabetes, and should be used when:

-- Nocturnal hypoglycaemia is a problem on isophane (intermediate-acting) insulin
+- Nocturnal hypoglycaemia is a problem on isophane (intermediate-acting) insulin.

-- Morning hyperglycaemia on isophane insulin results in difficult daytime glucose control
+- Morning hyperglycaemia on isophane insulin results in difficult daytime glucose control.

-- Rapid-acting insulin analogues are used for meal-time blood glucose control
+- Rapid-acting insulin analogues are used for mealtime blood glucose control.

-- Require assistance with injecting their insulin, or
+- Require assistance with injecting their insulin; or

-- Would otherwise need twice-daily insulin injections in combination with oral antidiabetic drugs, or
+- Would otherwise need twice-daily insulin injections in combination with oral antidiabetic drugs; or

 Which regimen for which patient?